Walter Lively

-Walter Hall Lively, Jr. (August 27, 1942-September 10, 1976) was an African American civil rights and socialist activist in Baltimore, MD.
-A key figure in the Black Power and Black Arts Movements in Baltimore, Lively founded and headed a number of important organizations devoted to Black liberation and ending poverty.
-According to the Baltimore Sun, “national civil rights leaders publicly predicted he would be Baltimore’s first Black mayor.”
+Walter Hall Lively Jr. (August 27, 1942 – September 10, 1976) was an African American civil rights and socialist activist in Baltimore, Maryland.
+A key figure in the Black Power and Black Arts Movements in Baltimore, Lively founded and headed several important organizations devoted to Black liberation and ending poverty.
+According to the Baltimore Sun, “National civil rights leaders publicly predicted he would be Baltimore’s first Black mayor.”
 His unexpected death at age 34 abruptly ended his political career.

-Early life
+Early life and education

-Walter Hall Lively, Jr. was born in Philadelphia, PA on August 27, 1942 to Walter Lively and Lillian Blake.
+Lively was born in Philadelphia, Pennsylvania, on August 27, 1942, to Walter Lively and Lillian Blake.
 He was the oldest of eight children.
-Walter Lively, Sr. worked as an accountant.
+Walter Lively Sr. worked as an accountant.
 He became an alcoholic and left the family, forcing them to go on welfare.
 They moved to the Tasker Homes, a public housing project in southwest Philadelphia.

-At 12 years old he began working for a huckster, or man who sold produce from a cart, eventually taking over for the older man.
-When he was 14 he helped Black newspaper delivery boys in his neighborhood organize a successful picket line against the local newspaper distributor who paid them low wages beginning his career as a community organizer.
+At 12 years old, he began working for a huckster, or man who sold produce from a cart, eventually taking over for the older man.
+When he was 14 he helped black newspaper delivery boys in his neighborhood organize a successful picket line against the local newspaper distributor who paid them low wages beginning his career as a community organizer.

 Lively graduated from South Philadelphia High School in 1960.
 After graduation, he worked in construction and as a lab technician at the University of Pennsylvania where he also attended night school.

 Civil rights activism

 Civil rights activists fought against segregation and discrimination around the nation through the 1950s and 1960s.
-In 1961, Lively joined hundreds of Black and white activists targeting segregated businesses along Route 40, which went through Maryland, by conducting sit-ins at these establishments.
+In 1961, Lively joined hundreds of black and white activists targeting segregated businesses along Route 40, which went through Maryland, by conducting sit-ins at these establishments.
 A few months earlier, African dignitaries traveling to Washington, DC, found themselves barred from eating at restaurants along the route.
-International attention and pressure applied to the federal government to eliminate this discrimination.
+International attention and pressure were applied to the federal government to eliminate this discrimination.
 The Lagos Daily Times of Nigeria wrote, “the United States forfeits its claim to world leadership,” due to this mistreatment.
 Lively was arrested during the Route 40 sit-ins.
 In 1962, the Baltimore city council outlawed segregation in hotels and restaurants, with Maryland following suit nine months later.

 Following the Route 40 protest, Lively returned to Philadelphia.
 At the University of Pennsylvania, he joined the Student Peace Union and helped organize local chapters of the NAACP and the Congress of Racial Equality.
 At 21 years old, he was chosen to be the Philly director for the March on Washington.